What is the Apostolic Johannite Church?

 What does your church do to protect children?

 Convicted sex offenders are explicitly barred from holding leadership positions within the Apostolic Johannite Church, and we screen seminarians and clergy through local, national and international background checks, including criminal record checks and sex offender listings.
+Background checks are conducted every five years for Deacons, Priests and Bishops as a part of licensing.

 In addition to this, the AJC also maintains very strict policies ensuring, where possible, that no individuals are placed at risk through the participation of laity that are known to the community to have committed sexual or violent offenses.
 Should the latter seek the ministry of our Church or clergy, this is done in an environment apart from those at risk.